-On 4 April 2006, the National Electricity Market Management Company (NEMMCO) lodged a Rule change proposal to introduce robustness and increased flexibility in market settlement reallocations.
-The Rule change proposal is intended to allow for the development of the recognition of generic financial market contracts, including futures, which are currently traded to hedge the market risk of market participants, within the National Electricity Market (NEM) settlements procedures.
-Additionally, NEMMCO is seeking to tighten the prudential market framework to adequately address the credit exposure of a reallocating market participant.
+On 4 April 2006, the National Electricity Market Management Company (NEMMCO) lodged a Rule change proposal to enhance the structure and increase the flexibility of market settlement reallocations.
+The Rule change proposal sought to provide settlement reallocations that reflect generic financial market contracts, including futures, which are currently traded to hedge the market risk of market participants, within the National Electricity Market (NEM) settlements procedures.
+Additionally, NEMMCO sought to tighten the prudential market framework to adequately address the credit exposure of a reallocating market participant.